mixer/mixer-client-swift/README.md

 - Authenticate with Beam and manage your user session
 - Retrieve full data about channels, users, and other resources
-- Send and receive packets through the chat and Tetris servers
+- Send and receive packets through the chat and Interactive servers
 - [Complete Documentation](http://cocoadocs.org/docsets/BeamAPI/)

 ## Usage